leveluptuts/Meteor-Topics-Base-React/README.md

-# Level Up Tutorials Meteor Blaze Base
+# Level Up Tutorials Meteor React Base

 ## How To Use